spicypark/Calculator/README.md

 - Integrated Derivative feature
 - User option to toggle battery limit
 - Various interaction changes
-- Major bug patch (Thanks @rocketbooster1000 for discovering and fixing the bug)
+- Major bug patch (thanks to rocketbooster1000 for discovering and fixing the bug)